Dear Freshman Me

-Life has gotten so crazy, but it’s only beginning.
+Life has become so crazy, but it’s only beginning.
 You have not yet reached the peak of your rollercoaster.
-It’s been three years since I’ve been where you are, but I just wanted to tell you your rollercoaster ride is about to drop with new twists and turns that you won’t see coming.
+It’s been three years since I’ve been where you are now, but I just want to tell you: your rollercoaster ride is about to drop with new twists and turns that you won’t see coming.

-You have just graduated high school and now you’re about to gain an infinitely higher amount of independence by moving into a college to pursue nursing.
-Now is the time to realize the sky is the limit and the world is your oyster.
-Freshman year is all about beginning your journey as a young adult, AKA ‘adulting’.
-The realization of adulting will dawn upon you, but keep in mind that it dawns upon each of us at different times and it most likely won’t be an immediate realization.
+You have just graduated high school and now you’re about to gain an infinitely higher amount of independence by starting college to study nursing.
+Now is the time to realize that the sky is the limit and the world is your oyster.
+Freshman year is all about beginning your journey as a young adult, AKA ‘adulting.’
+The realization of adulting will dawn on you, but keep in mind that it dawns upon each of us at different times and it most likely won’t be an immediate realization.
 When it does happen, I encourage to you to remember your independence.
 Don’t become too dependent on others for help.
 Try things on your own first, with your family and friends as a support system when you fail.
 Just like a roller coaster there are slow climbs to unknown heights, fast drops to lower points, and crazy twists and turns along the way.
 But no matter what, your unique roller coaster is held up by a strong support system that won’t let you fall.

-Regarding time, make sure to leave an ample amount of it for studying.
-Don’t blow your core classes off.
-These core classes are most likely easy A’s and GPA boosters, and they are also what a lot of your future classes will be based off.
-Absorb every detail you can, trust me it will haunt you later in junior and senior year during clinicals and while studying for HESIs.
+Regarding time: make sure to leave ample time for studying.
+Don’t blow off your core classes.
+Core classes are most likely easy A’s and GPA boosters but pay attention because many of your future classes will be based on them.
+Absorb every detail you can, trust me it will haunt you later in your junior and senior years during clinicals and while studying for the HESIs.
 There is a difference between memorizing and understanding class material.
-Truly understanding the material, is what will help you later down the line.
-A good check to see if you are understanding or just memorizing, is to try to explain what you have learned to another person.
-If you can successfully do that, you should be fine.
+Truly understanding the material, is what will help you down the line.
+A good check to determine whether you areare understanding the material or just memorizing it is to to explain the content to another person.
 Search for your interest in the material you are learning.
-Doing what you love should not feel like a chore
+Doing what you love should not feel like a chore.

 As for friends, you’ll gain some precious friendships, but you’ll also lose some.
 Don’t get too riled up, but learn from those relationships.
-Some lost friendships will hurt, but you’ve never truly lost a friend until you’ve “burned the bridge”.
-The people that cross your path may continue in different directions but you may cross paths again in the future.
-The most you can do is be kind to the people you meet and appreciate all the ways those people have impacted your life.
+Some lost friendships will hurt, but you’ve never truly lost a friend until you’ve “burned the bridge.”
+The people who cross your path may continue in different directions but you may cross paths again in the future.
+The least you can do is be kind to the people you meet and appreciate all the ways those people have impacted your life.
 Remember, you have friends you haven’t met yet.
-Some doors come to a close, so others can open theirs.
+Some doors close so that others can open.
 Cherish friends, new and old, and the memories you have together and what you have taught one another.

 College is hard!
-These words will be said repeatedly by you and every person you meet.
-The word ‘hard’ should not discourage you.
-If college were easy everyone would do it.
-College is a challenge, and life is a never-ending challenge.
-You must persevere through hard times, as there is sunshine waiting for you on the other side.
-You will be crying, burnt out, and feeling entirely and completely useless or, for a lack of better words, feeling stupid.
-YOU.
-ARE.
-WRONG.
+Don’t let ‘hard’ discourage you.
+College is a challenge and life is a never-ending challenge.
+You must persevere through hard times because sunshine is waiting for you on the other side.
+You will cry, feel burnt out, and feel entirely and completely useless or, for a lack of a better word: stupid.
+YOU ARE WRONG.

-I am proof to you that you will survive!
-Throughout your college journey, you’ll learn how amazing your family, friends, and some professors are.
-They do care about your success and are willing to make time to help you when you need it.
+I am the proof that you will survive!
+Throughout your college journey, you’ll learn that your family, friends, and some professors are amazing.
+They care about your success and are willing to make time to help you when you need.
 Do not give up on your studies and do not give up on yourself.
 Someone told us that college is sacrificing four years of hard work and dedication for a lifetime of fulfilling what you love to do.
-There will be times where you want to give up and just ask yourself “Why do I even try,” but it’s all about grit.
-Grit meaning how badly are you willing to hang onto your ambitions to make them reality.
+There will be times when you want to give up and ask yourself “Why do I even try?”
+Just remember that it’s all about grit and how willing you are to hang onto your ambitions to make them a reality.
 What are the lengths you are willing to go to reach those ambitions?
-With all the power and knowledge that you have, how are you going to keep the flame alive throughout all the challenges placed in that will head your way?
-Believe in yourself because only you are your own worst enemy.
+With all the power and knowledge that you have, how are you going to keep the flame alive throughout all the challenges placed in your way?
+Believe in yourself because you are your own worst enemy.

-Freshman year of college, is a bit of a shock.
-With your independence comes lots of fun, but remember that it also comes with responsibility.
-You are responsible for keeping your grades up, for keeping yourself safe, and for keeping yourself happy.
+Freshman year of college is a bit of a shock.
+Your independence comes with lots of freedom and fun, but remember that it also comes with responsibility.
+You are responsible for keeping up your grades, for keeping yourself safe, and for keeping yourself happy.
 Explore new places and explore yourself.
-Find your voice by pushing the boundaries of your comfort zone, you’ll be surprised what you discover.
+Find your voice by pushing the boundaries of your comfort zone; you’ll be surprised by what you discover.